-Alternatively, you can pay yourself a salary up to your annual tax-free Personal Allowance of £12,500.
-You would not pay Income Tax on your salary, but you would have to pay 12% Class 1 National Insurance between on your earnings between £9,504 and £12,500.
+Alternatively, you can pay yourself a salary up to your annual tax-free Personal Allowance of £12,570.
+You would not pay Income Tax on your salary, but you would have to pay 12% Class 1 National Insurance on earnings between £9,568 and £12,570.
 The remainder of your income can be taken as dividends, of which the first £2,000 are tax free.

 As a shareholder, you can choose to leave surplus income in your company to further the aims of the business.
 Alternatively, you can take your share of business profits as dividend payments.
 These dividends will be issued in relation to the percentage of ownership represented by your company shares.
 If you are the sole shareholder in a company, you are entitled to receive all remaining income after the deduction of costs, expenses, and tax.

 To pay dividends to shareholders, you will need to ‘declare’ them at a board meeting or the director.
 Minutes of any such meetings must also be taken.
 This procedure must be followed even if you are the only director and shareholder in the company.
 In such instances, you simply need to record the fact that you’ve issued yourself a dividend on a certain date.
 You must also keep a dividend voucher to show details of the payment.

 Take money out of a limited company as a director’s loan